Kevin0M16/NMSCoordinates/README.md

 ### Requirements

-The current version of NMSCoordinates requires No Man's Sky Frontiers+ (Works on Endurance)
+The current version of NMSCoordinates requires No Man's Sky Frontiers+ (Works on Endurance and Waypoint)
 - Windows 10+ and .NET Framework 4.7.2 (Not tested on other versions)

 :exclamation: **Always back up all your game data and saves before any mods**